 Latest Posts from Sydney

-- From Professor to Student: Study Abroad and Career Building AdviceHanna is an official CAPA blogger for fall 2017, sharing her story in weekly posts on CAPA World.
-A Marketing, Finance, and International Business major at the University of Minnesota- Twin Cities, Carlson School of Management, she is studying abroad in Sydney this semester.
-In this week's post, Hanna interviews CAPA Professor read more
+- Living Abroad: Meet My Summer RoommatesMarianne is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
+A Sociology of Law, Criminology, and Deviance major at the University of Minnesota- Twin Cities, she is studying abroad in Sydney this semester.
+In this week's post, Marianne introduces us to her lively bunch of friends read more

 Latest Posts on Instagram